py5coding/py5book/integrations/custom_integrations.md

 customizations for additional insight and examples.
 You can also ask for help in [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).

-Your custom integration will require two functions.
+Your custom integration will require you to create two functions.
 The first function is a predicate function that accepts a Python object as its parameter and return True or False to indicate if the object is convertable by your custom integration.
 The second function must accept the same Python object and `**kwargs` parameters, and return an object compatible with py5.

-Your custom integrations will always take presidence over the builtin integrations.
+Your custom integrations will always take presidence over py5's builtin integrations.

 We will begin with some imports needed for our examples.